Stormwater Events and Outreach

 Storm Drain Marking Event:

-On the morning of Friday May 7, the Town, Cape Fear River Watch and a local Girl Scout Troop will be participating in a storm drain marking event.
+The Town, Cape Fear River Watch and a local Girl Scout Troop will be participating in a storm drain marking event.
 This event will provide public education and awareness regarding how stormwater drains directly into our local waterways.

 Please reach out to Adrianna Weber with any questions!

 Stream Clean-Up Event: Saturday March 27, 2021, 9:00 am - 11:00 am on Old Mill Road

 On the morning of Saturday March 27, volunteers collected approximately 360 pounds of trash and recycling along Old Mill Road!